Publish - Subscribe

 Optional keyword arguments:

-— Functionunsubscribe(connection, sub; max_msgs)
+NATS.unsubscribe — Functionunsubscribe(connection, sub; max_msgs)

 Optional keyword arguments are:

-message received in server side, what can occur after some time lag
+max_msgs: maximum number of messages server will send afterunsubscribemessage received in server side, what can occur after some time lag

-— Functiondrain(connection)
+NATS.drain — Functiondrain(connection)

 Unsubscribe all subscriptions, wait for precessing all messages in buffers, then close connection.
 Drained connection is no more usable.
 This method is used to gracefuly stop the process.

-drain(connection, sub; timer)
+drain(connection, sub; timeout)

 Unsubscribe a subscription and wait for precessing all messages in the buffer.